mftechnology/jumper_game/README.md

 # Jumper
 Try to guess the secret word before the parachute break down.
-Use letter A-Z and good luck!
+Use letter a-z and good luck!

 ---
 ## Getting Started